Minimum Age Requirement

 Will I have training before I start volunteering?

 Yes!
-Each role has training sessions that cover all aspects of the volunteer role.
-Training is done with both staff and volunteer mentors.
-The time it takes to complete training varies based on volunteer availability, training schedules, and the specific training needs of the volunteer role.
+Each role has training that covers all aspects of that volunteer role.
+This is done both online - accessible via computer, phone, or tablet - and in-person with staff and volunteer mentors.
+The time it takes to complete training varies based on volunteer availability, training schedules and the specific needs of the volunteer role.

 Do I need to have experience to volunteer?